Welcome to part 2 of this series on turning your next property deal from dream… to reality.

 A quality that is always at the top of my list with any personal, business or investing venture.
 Trust will come with time and experience but integrity has to be present from day one.

-Setup a meeting and see if they show up on time and prepared.
+Set up a meeting and see if they show up on time and prepared.
 Don’t be fooled into thinking that the small promises people make don’t matter.
-This is a direct reflection on their integrity and will often translate into larger and more critical undertakings.
+This is a direct reflection of their integrity and will often translate into larger and more critical undertakings.